nicolas-alexander-weiss/ProjectDelta6Chess/README.md

 # ProjectDelta6Chess

+Part of the Word-1st Conference, initiated by Konstantinos Kalaitzidis, Foothill College

 ABSTRACT:

 Due to increasing computing power and rising interest in the application of machine learning, especially Deep Learning, success stories of AI seem to appear everywhere.